HOME PAGE

 Brahma, the names and the forms, and the food are born of the omniscient Isvara.
 He placed His seed into that womb.

-Brahma is Hiranyagarbha, the cosmic womb, the food, the egg, and the aggregate of all souls and the universe.
+Brahma is Hiranyagarbha, the Cosmic Golden womb, the food, the egg, and the aggregate of all souls and the universe.
 The names and the forms are latent.
-Hiranyagarbha receives the seed from Isvara; the great Brahman is the womb and the lower prakriti; and the Purusa or the Greater Self is the Higher prakriti.
-This lower great Brahman undergoes transformation into Mahat, buddhi, ahankāra, manas, Indriyas adn the rest.
+Hiranyagarbha receives the seed from Isvara; the great Brahman is the womb and the lower prakriti; and the Purusa or the Greater Self is the Higher prakriti (Suddha Sattvam = Pure Empyreal Substance).
+This lower great Brahman undergoes transformation into Mahat, buddhi, ahankāra, manas, Indriyas and the rest.
 An egg contains the food for the emerging life, all the genes, and the codes to create a new life; and thus, Hiranyagarbha is the womb, the embryo, the food and the universe, all contained in one unit.
 Narayana, the Parama Purusa, created the egg, entered the watery part of the egg along with the principles, and rested on the coiled bed of Sesa.
 The Parama Purusa, called Vairaja, is separate from the egg (Spirit is separate from matter).
-Austerity (tapas) performed by Higher Brahman (Vishnu/Narayana) is the driving and casual force behind the world.
+Austerity (tapas) performed by Higher Brahman (Vishnu/Narayana) is the driving and causal force behind the world.

 14.4: Whatever forms appear in the wombs, O son of Kunti, I am the seed-giving father of all of them in the great womb of Brahma.